-- Staff must wear appropriate personal protective equipment (PPE), as per national guidance, including type IIR fluid resistant surgical mask (FRSM) and eye protection, e.g. goggles or visor (corrective vision glasses do not provide adequate protection). - Isolate the resident in their room if possible. - Ensure good ventilation of the room by opening windows, e.g. 10 minutes per hour. - Encourage hand hygiene after using a disposable tissue to blow their nose, coughing or sneezing.

-- Visitors should be advised of the visiting requirements. - If transfer to hospital is required, the ambulance service and hospital department should be informed of any respiratory illness.
+- Staff must wear appropriate personal protective equipment (PPE), as per national guidance, including a fluid resistant surgical mask (FRSM) and eye protection, e.g. goggles or visor (corrective vision glasses do not provide adequate protection).
+If used, reusable eye protection should be decontaminated appropriately. - Isolate the resident in their room if possible. - Ensure good ventilation of the room by opening windows, e.g. 10 minutes per hour. - Encourage hand hygiene after using a disposable tissue to blow their nose, coughing or sneezing. - Visitors should be advised of the visiting requirements. - If transfer to hospital is required, the ambulance service and hospital department should be informed of any respiratory illness.